 1921: December 29: Bourne Historical Society was incorporated under the laws of Massachusetts to acquire the site of Aptucxet and make excavations.

 1926: October and November: President Percival H. Lombard and Vice President Nathan Bourne Hartford made complete excavations, uncovering the entire foundations and many relics.

 1930: May and June: Restoration of foundations and erection thereon of a replica of the Trading Post, undertaken through the generosity of the General Society of Mayflower Descendants, many citizens, and by the Bourne Historical Society; the work was done by Eugene M. Dow of Topsfield, MA.

 1930: September 3: Building dedicated.

-From the Bourne Bridge - Trowbridge Road (1st right at foot of bridge), right onto Vertern’s Way (just after Police Station and before Tewteskeys) , left onto Sandwich Road, right onto Perry Ave, and left onto Aptucxet Road
+From the Bourne Bridge – Trowbridge Road (1st right at foot of bridge), right onto Veteran’s Way (just after State Police Station and before convenience store), left onto Sandwich Road, right onto Perry Ave, and left onto Aptucxet Road

-From Sagamore Bridge - first right at foot of bridge, left at light on to Sandwich Road, just after Gallo Skating Rink bear right under the Bourne Bridge, right onto Perry Ave, and left onto Aptucxet Road
+From Sagamore Bridge – first right at foot of bridge past Market Basket, left at light on to Sandwich Road, just after Gallo Skating Rink bear right under the Bourne Bridge, right onto Perry Ave, and left onto Aptucxet Road

 Handicap parking in available down by the Trading Post.
-All others please use the parking lot by the Windmill Gift Shop, purchase your tickets at the Gift Shop, and walk back into the 17th Century.
+All others please purchase your tickets at the Gift Shop, park there, and walk back into the 17th Century.